Seteco/Somorrostro/Installation.md

 ```
 To start netdata manually run `service netdata onestart`

-To start netdata automatically at each boot add `service netdata start` as a Shellcmd within the pfSense web interface (under Services/Shellcmd).
+To start netdata automatically at each boot add `service netdata start` as a Shellcmd within the pfSense web interface (under **Services/Shellcmd**, which you need to install beforehand under **System/Package Manager/Available Packages**).
 Shellcmd Type should be set to `Shellcmd`.
 ![](https://user-images.githubusercontent.com/36808164/36930790-4db3aa84-1f0d-11e8-8752-cdc08bb7207c.png)
 Alternatively more information can be found in https://doc.pfsense.org/index.php/Installing_FreeBSD_Packages, for achieving the same via the command line and scripts.